Wenvalegam/CanVaxDOpt_Model/README.md

 ### Excel File:

 The Excel file, [Patients_HLA_BA](Patients_HLA_BA.xlsx), contains binding affinities of MHC-I/II to specific alleles associated with the immunogenic peptides of each patient.
-These affinities were used to compute the dissociation constant, $K_{D,j}$.
-The relevant information from this spreadsheet has been integrated into the Jupyter Notebook.
+These affinities were used to compute the dissociation constant, $K_{D,j}.$ The relevant information from this spreadsheet has been integrated into the Jupyter Notebook.

 ### Citation: